Workforce Pell

 August 2026

-Regional WIB Engagement for 2027
+Regional Workforce Boards Engagement for 2027

 Next steps for Program Providers

-Commonwealth agencies are advancing required state policy and systems development to the fullest extent possible within known federal Workforce Pell provisions to ensure PA is in a strong position to participate.
-Similarly, the steps outlined below provide PA postsecondary program providers with recommended actions to prepare for participation should they elect to do so.
+The steps outlined below provide PA postsecondary program providers with recommended actions to prepare for participation should they elect to do so.
 These action steps will be updated as PA Workforce Pell systems are finalized according to law:

-1. Review the Workforce Pell program requirements which include:
+2. Review the Workforce Pell program requirements which include:

-1. DURATION: The program is between 150-599 hours of instruction during a minimum of 8 but less than 15 weeks.
+1. DURATION: The program is between 150-599 hours of instruction, during a minimum of 8 but less than 15 weeks.

 2. HIGH WAGE/IN-DEMAND: The program aligns with high-skill, high-wage occupations or in-demand industry or occupations.